felipefialho/coding-style/README.md

 <body>
 ```

 For a better performance, all javascripts files must be at the end of the code.
-Before closing the `<body>`
+Before closing the `<body>`.

 ```html
 <!-- Good -->